duncanhkc/nfs-client-provisioner-helm/README.md

 # NFS client provisioner Garmin helm chart

 This helm chart is duplicated and modified from https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client.
+There may be many nfs client provisioner needed.
+Use {app}-values.yaml for different deployments if the templates could remain the same.

 ---
 (Below is the original README.md)